 Profiles in "History of Political Thought" Expertise Area

-• Vidal-Aparicio teaches at Arizona State University and the Maricopa Community Colleges.
-His doctoral dissertation studies how deliberative democratic innovations can help recover political trust.
+• Vidal-Aparicio teaches at ASU and the Maricopa Community Colleges.
+His PhD dissertation studies how deliberative democratic innovations help recover political trust.
 He is the author of 500 Preguntas al Nacionalismo Español.

 • Wright is a historian of modern Europe, specializing in the history of political thought in the era of the Enlightenment and the American and French Revolutions.